-The Philippines has been experiencing solid growth of 6% as it grows along with much of southeast Asia.
-Yet the Philippines offers unique opportunities for expat entrepreneurs who want to start an offshore business.
+The Philippines has been experiencing solid 6% growth as it develops along with much of Southeast Asia.
+As such, the Philippines offers unique opportunities for expat entrepreneurs who want to start an offshore business.

 As I wrote about yesterday, there are a few westernized parts of the country that make it a reasonable choice for expats, retirees, and entrepreneurs.
-Owing to its history, the rest of the country feels as much like parts of Latin America than Asia.
+Owing to its history, the rest of the country feels as much like parts of Latin America as it does Asia.

-For many expat entrepreneurs who want to live here, the question is “how to start a business in the Philippines”?
+Many expat entrepreneurs who want to live here also want to know exactly how to start a business in the Philippines.

-The good news is, starting a business here can be relatively easy if you understand how the government works.
-You don’t need the $75,000 for an investment visa – far from it.
-You can start a Philippines business for as little as $125.
+The good news is that starting a business here can be relatively easy if you understand how the government works.
+You don’t need the $75,000 for an investment visa — far from it.
+In fact, you can start a business in the Philippines for as little as $125.

 The government here has imposed restrictions on foreign-owned businesses.
 Just like restrictions that prohibit foreigners from owning real estate other than condos, these restrictions are a form of internal protectionism that aim to keep foreigners working with their own.

 To start a retail business, for instance, you need paid up capital of US$2.5 million.
-For that price, you could set up shop in any number of places including some of the world’s wealthiest countries.
-While the country goes ga-ga for American brands – you can find even small American chains here – you as a small business owner would be advised to go a different route.
+For that price, you could set up shop in any number of places, including some of the world’s wealthiest countries.
+While the country goes ga-ga for American brands (you can find even small American chains here) I would advise you, as a small business owner, to go a different route.

-Your entrance pass into the country is perhaps the first things westerners think of when they think of the Philippines – outsourcing.
+Your entrance pass into the country is perhaps the first thing Westerners think of when they think of the Philippines — outsourcing.

 Specifically, business process outsourcing, or BPO.
-It’s a booming business expected to double.
-One contact of mine says he sees a bubble there, but also says the industry keeps finding new ways to innovate and expand.
-For a mere US$125 in paid-up capital, you can be off and running as an employee of your own Filipino company.
+It’s a booming business expected to double in the near future.
+One contact of mine says he sees a bubble there, but he also says the industry keeps finding new ways to innovate and expand.
+That’s why, for a mere US$125 in paid-up capital, you can be off and running as an employee of your own Filipino company.

 I think BPO will continue to be one of the global trends in coming years.
-But the trend will continue to innovate; one possibility is expansion of outsourcing to non-English speaking developed markets.
+But the trend will continue to innovate.
+One possibility is the expansion of outsourcing to non-English speaking developed markets.
 Countries like Japan and Korea don’t rely on call center outsourcing to the same degree as the Americas.